KEY TAKEAWAYS

-- Visitor health insurance in Canada typically ranges from $50 to $400 per month, depending on factors like age, health status, and coverage level
+• Visitor health insurance in Canada typically ranges from $50 to $400 per month, depending on factors like age, trip duration, health status, and coverage level

-- For travelers with pre-existing health conditions, monthly premiums for a $100,000 coverage could range between $100 and $500 depending on the age of the person
+• For travellers with pre-existing health conditions, monthly premiums for $100,000 coverage could range between $100 and $500, depending on the person’s age

-- The average cost for short-term visitors (1-2 weeks) is between $20 and $50 per week for basic medical coverage while longer stays (1 month) would cost between $60 and $150
+• The average cost for short-term visitors (1-2 weeks) is between $20 and $50 per week for basic medical coverage, while longer stays (1 month) would cost between $300 and $600

-- Visitor insurance plans with higher deductibles can lower the premiums but policyholders will have to pay the deductible amount out of their own pocket each time they go to a doctor or hospital for treatment
+• Visitor insurance plans with higher deductibles can lower premiums, but policyholders will have to pay the deductible amount out of pocket each time they go to a doctor or hospital for treatment

-Planning a trip to Canada in 2025?
-Whether you’re visiting family or moving to the country for studies or a job, visitor health insurance for travellers to Canada is essential.
-According to Statistics Canada, overseas travellers took 1.2 million trips to Canada in the fourth quarter of 2024 alone, highlighting the country’s continued popularity as a global destination.
+Planning a trip to Canada in 2026?
+Whether you are visiting family or moving to Canada for studies or a job, visitor health insurance for travellers to Canada is essential.
+According to recent data, the cost of uninsured visitors to Canada can be as high as $10,000 per day, but a visitor to Canada can help cover these hefty costs.

 On average, visitor insurance in Canada costs between $50 and $400 per month, depending on your age, trip duration, and the coverage level that you opt for.
 In this article, we’ll break down what drives these costs and share practical tips to help you find the best plan for your needs and budget.